-"Right on," he said.
-"Right on." there was There was no Mikey, no Wish, and nobody was fucking in the desert.
-Everybody she spoke to in Tucson thought she was crazy.
-Maybe I'm looking for The town is too small for a map," she said.
+"'Right on,'" he said. "'Right on'."
+There was no Mikey; there was no Wish, and nobody was fucking in the desert.
+Everybody she spoke to in Tucson thought she was crazy. " Maybe the town I'm looking for is too small for a map," she offered.

 "Then ask the troopers.
 No town so small they don't know it."
 "The rock formation is off the road.
 Looks like a couple making love."
-"Well, I know some lizards do it in the desert, miss."
-"Sequoia, mebbe?"
+"Well, I seen some lizards do it in the desert, miss."
+"Cactus, mebbe?"
 "Now there's a possibility."
 They laughed themselves breathless.

 After running her finger down columns in the telephone directory and finding no one in the state with Mikey's last name, Curl, Gigi gave him up.
 Reluctantly.
 The eternal desert coupling, however, she held on to for dear and precious life.
-Underneath gripping dreams of social justice, of an honest people's guard; more powerful that her memory of the boy spitting blood into his hands, the desert lovers broke her heart.
+Underneath gripping dreams of social justice, of an honest people's guard; more powerful than her memory of the boy spitting blood into his hands, the desert lovers broke her heart.
 Mikey did not invent them.
-He may have put them in the wrong place, but he had only summoned to the surface what she had known all her life existed--somewhere.
+He may have put them in the wrong place, but he had only summoned to the surface what she had known all her life existed-somewhere.
 Maybe Mexico, which is where she headed.
-The dope was great, the men ready, but ten days later she woke μ up crying.
-She called Acorn, Mississippi collect.
+The dope was heavy, the men always ready, but ten days later she woke up crying.
+She called Alcorn, Mississippi, collect.
 "Bring your butt home, girl.
 World change enough to suit you?

-Everybody's dead.
-King, another one of them Kennedys, Medgar Evers Lord I can't think who all since you left not to speak of right here remember Cato used to work down at the route 2 mall somebody walked in there broad daylight with a pistol shaped like nothing nobody ever seen before..."
-Felephowe Gigi let her head fall back on the glass of the booth.
-Outside the restaurant a waiter swung a broom at some children.
+Everybody dead anyway.
+King, another one of them Kennedys, Medgar Evers, a nigger name of X, Lord I can't think who all since you left not to speak of right here remember Cato used to work down at the route 2 mall somebody walked in there broad daylight with a pistol shaped like nothing nobody ever seen before..."
+Gigi let her head fall back on the plaster wall near the telephone.
+Outside the bodega a waiter swung a broom at some children.
 Girls.
 Without underwear.
 "I'm coming, Granddaddy.
 I'm heading home right now."
 Most of the time she had both seats to herself.
 Space to spread out.
 Sleep.
-Read back issues of tk rolled in her knapsack.
-Once when the train left tk crowded with air force men in blue.
-At tk four Hers crowded the cars.
-When she transferred to the MKT, the cars were never full again.
+Read back issues of Ramparts rolled in her knapsack.
+When she boarded the Santa Fe, the train pulled out of tk crowded with air force men in blue.
+At tk Four H'ers crowded the cars.
+But when she transferred to the MKT, the cars were never full again.
 The man with the earring didn't come looking for her.
 She sought him out.
 Just to talk to somebody who wasn't encased in polyesther and who looked like he might smoke something other than Chesterfields.

 He was short, almost a dwarf, but his clothes were East Coast hip.
 His Afro was neat not scarey and he wore seeds of gold around his neck--one matching stud in his ear.
 They stood next to each other at the snack bar which the attendant insisted on calling the dining car.
 She ordered a Coke without ice and a brownie.
 He was paying for a large cup of ice only.
 "That ought to be free," Gigi said to the man behind the counter.
 "He shouldn't have to pay for the cup."
 "Excuse me, mam.
 I just follow rules."
 "I ordered no ice.
 Did you deduct anything?"
-"Of course not."
+"Course not."
 "Don't trouble yourself," the short man said.